michael-busbee/michael-busbee.github.io/_posts/2025-01-24-Malicious-VBA.md

 title: "Let's Defend: Malicious VBA"
 date: 2025-01-24
 categories: [Lets Defend]
-tags: [Cyberchef, VBA]
+tags: [Cyber Chef, VBA]
 ---

 Challenge Link: https://app.letsdefend.io/challenge/Malicious-VBA
-Malicious Macro: `/root/Desktop/ChallengeFiles/invoice.vb
+Malicious Macro: `/root/Desktop/ChallengeFiles/invoice.vb`

-`
 ## Question 1
 The document initiates the download of a payload after the execution, can you tell what website is hosting it?